List of the Top Capital Providers

 13. Align Collaborate

-Investors in this niche asset class are specialized capital providers who partner with fundless sponsors on deal-by-deal basis to acquire companies in (usually) the lower-middle market.
-This once-niche corner of private equity is having its moment, with an estimated 1,200–1,400 current independent sponsors.
+Investors in this asset class are specialized capital providers who partner with independent sponsors and fundless sponsors on a deal-by-deal basis to acquire companies in the lower middle market.
+What was once a relatively obscure corner outside the traditional private equity ecosystem has expanded rapidly, with an estimated 1,200–1,400 active independent sponsors operating today.

 Independent sponsor capital providers fall into six categories: